csdul/csdul_introduction/README.md

 - **[Process to Add Inputs into CSDUL](https://docs.google.com/document/d/1ig7-2o3SWa7oVhyf-YDoMvn5qlT0VHx-eUM-Dx_XFaQ/edit?usp=drive_link)**: This document outlines how new data or inputs are incorporated into the CSDUL system.
 It includes steps for validation, formatting, and quality assurance to maintain the integrity of the dataset.

+- **[Organization Chart](https://drive.google.com/file/d/1Ua1ioOLbiCRUBbGCvqOc84TH2xNAs38l/view?usp=sharing)**

 - **Workflow**: Diagrams that illustrate the structure and operational flow of the CSDUL system, showing how different components interact and the steps involved in the data processing pipeline.

-- **[Organization Chart](https://drive.google.com/file/d/1Ua1ioOLbiCRUBbGCvqOc84TH2xNAs38l/view?usp=sharing)**
+- **Hub and Nodes**: Hub and Nodes role and components set up.

 ## CSDUL **Workflow**
 ![General Diagram](https://github.com/user-attachments/assets/b4c8a4ba-49db-4e8e-b4bb-f189e0de3b5a)